emamoah/easy-aria/README.md

 ## How to use

-Simply call the `aria()` function with an HTML Element or valid CSS selector, and use the utility methods exposed by the returned object.
+Simply call the `aria()` function with an HTML Element or valid CSS selector, and use the methods exposed by the returned object.

 Example: